DriveGPT4: Interpretable End-to-end Autonomous Driving via Large Language Model: Experiment

+\mypara{Testing Set Split.} During vehicle driving, the distribution of scenes is usually not balanced.
+For example, some simple scenes like driving straight-forward are more commonly seen than more challenging vehicle turning or lane changes.
+For a comprehensive evaluation comparison, the testing set is split into ``Easy", ``Medium" and ``Hard" sets based on the driving scene and vehicle status.
+Detailed split information is shown in Tab. \ref{testing_split}.

-To thoroughly assess the methods, we report multiple metric scores widely used in the NLP community, including BLEU4 \citep{papineni2002bleu}, METEOR \citep{banerjee2005meteor}, and CIDEr \citep{vedantam2015cider}.
-However, these metrics primarily measure word-level performance and do not account for semantic meaning, which may lead to unexpected evaluation results.
-Given ChatGPT's powerful reasoning ability, it is used to measure prediction quality and provide a more reasonable score.
+\mypara{Evaluation Metrics.} To thoroughly assess the methods, we report multiple metric scores widely used in the NLP community, including CIDEr \cite{vedantam2015cider}, BLEU4 \cite{papineni2002bleu}, and ROUGE-L \cite{lin2004rouge}.
+The BDD-X QA task tends to have a fixed format, so the aforementioned NLP metrics are already sufficient for evaluation.
+ChatGPT-generated QAs possess flexible formats and more complicated semantic meanings.
+Following past MLLM works \cite{liu2023visual,li2023videochat,luo2023valley}, we also report the score generated by ChatGPT.
 ChatGPT is prompted to assign a numerical score between 0 and 1, with a higher score indicating better prediction accuracy.
 The detailed prompt for ChatGPT-based evaluation is available in the appendix.
-An example is shown in Fig. \ref{gpt_metric} for metric comparison.
-Compared to conventional metrics, the scores generated by ChatGPT provide a more reasonable and convincing basis for evaluation.
-Therefore, in this section, we primarily focus on the evaluation scores reported by ChatGPT.
-Even though conventional metrics cannot effectively evaluate the results, we still report them for reference.
+However, it should be noted that the ChatGPT score is not stable, thus we report the mean of three times of evaluations for reference.

-\paragraph{Action Description and Justification.} Considering the cost and efficiency of the evaluation, DriveGPT4 is tested on 500 randomly sampled video clips from the BDD-X testing set.
-The goal is to predict vehicle action descriptions and justifications as closely as possible to the given labels.
-Evaluation results are displayed in Tab. \ref{qa_compare}.
-We report scores for 4 metrics pertaining to action description evaluation, action justification evaluation, and full sentence evaluation (i.e., combining description and justification).
-Based on more convincing scores reported by ChatGPT, the results indicate that DriveGPT4 achieves superior performance compared to the previous state-of-the-art (SOTA) method, ADAPT, even though ADAPT utilizes 32-frame videos, while DriveGPT4 only has 8-frame videos as input.
+\mypara{Action Description and Justification.} The goal is to predict vehicle action descriptions and justifications as closely as possible to the given labels.
+Evaluation results of all testing splits are displayed in Tab. \ref{qa_compare_split}.
+More detailed results are shown in Tab. \ref{qa_compare}.
+From the results, it is observed that DriveGPT4 outperforms the previous SOTA baseline ADAPT on all testing data, especially for the ``Hard" splits with more challenging driving scenes and vehicle dynamics.
+The effectiveness and superiority of the proposed DriveGPT4 are well demonstrated.